RunwayInfotech/data-gov-in-dataimporter/README.md

 data-gov-in-dataimporter
 ============================

-Python utility for importing data downloaded from data.gov.in into a sqlite database
+Bunch of small Python utilities for importing data downloaded from data.gov.in into a sqlite database,json and other formats.
+Refer individual files for what they do.